 - University Camilo Jose Cela.
 Reference: DICCRE (2020).

 The main goal of this research is to examine the role of individual differences in emotion regulation to understand depression.
 We focus on 1) the involvement of different emotion regulation strategies (e.g., rumination), 2) examining key factors that determine why people choose specific emotion regulation strategies: maladaptive schemas, metacognitive beliefs, beliefs about emotion, cognitive control.

-Emotion Regulation in Depression: A testing of the impaired disengagement hypothesis
+Emotion regulation in depression: A testing of the impaired disengagement hypothesis.

-This research is funded by Spanish Minister of Science.
-Reference: PSI2017-83463-R.
+Spanish Minister of Science.
+Reference: PSI2017-83463-R

 The main goal of this project is to test the impaired disengagement model examining the specific role of metacognitive beliefs and cognitive control (updating, inhibition and attention shifting ability) in predicting rumination and depression symptoms.